kunal-talwar/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 | 1.528           | 1e-9        | 5.7939                | n = 100000, EPSILON_0 = 8.0  |
 {: #histogram-client-dp title="Utility of Pure Client-DP for histogram use case."}

-### Prio3Histogram with Aggregator-DP
+### Prio3Histogram with Aggregator Randomization

-Aggregator-DP requires Aggregators to add noise to their aggregate shares before outputting them.
+Aggregator Randomization requires Aggregators to add noise to their aggregate shares before outputting them.
 Under OAOC trust model, we can achieve good `EPSILON`-DP, or `(EPSILON, DELTA)`-DP, as long as at least one of the Aggregators is honest.
-The amount of noise needed by Aggregator-DP typically depends on the target DP parameters `EPSILON`, `DELTA`, and also the `SENSITIVITY` of the aggregation function.
+The amount of noise needed by the Aggregator randomizer typically depends on the target DP parameters `EPSILON`, `DELTA`, and also the `SENSITIVITY` of the aggregation function.